awsdocs/aws-secrets-manager-docs/doc-source/vpc-endpoint-overview.md

 ## Audit the Use of Your Secrets Manager VPC Endpoint<a name="vpc-endpoint-audit"></a>

 When a request to Secrets Manager uses a VPC endpoint, the VPC endpoint ID appears in the [AWS CloudTrail log](monitoring.md) entry that records the request\.
 You can use the endpoint ID to audit the use of your Secrets Manager VPC endpoint\.

 For example, this sample log entry records a `GenerateDataKey` request that used the VPC endpoint\.
 In this example, the `vpcEndpointId` field appears at the end of the log entry\.
 For brevity, many irrelevant parts of the example have been omitted\.

-For example, this sample log entry records a `GenerateDataKey` request that used the VPC endpoint\.
-In this example, the `vpcEndpointId` field appears at the end of the log entry\.
-For brevity, many irrelevant parts of the example have been omitted\.